nuitrcs/rworkshops/README.md

 # Workshops

 Below are workshop materials from Northwestern IT Research Computing Services.
+NOTE: Revisions to workshop materials and new exercises coming soon.

 [Intro to R](https://github.com/nuitrcs/intro_r_workshop): Materials for both abbreviated and multi-part introductory workshops can be found here.
 Introductory workshops cover